Kdecherf/blog.kdecherf.com/content/2013-04-25-installing-qt4-private-headers-on-exherbo-for-calibre.markdown

 After that, the fun part begins.
 We need to install the private headers, but I don't want to install non-tracked files which will be more difficult to remove than with a simple `cave uninstall`.

-First, I found the install process of private headers from the `qt4-private-headers` package of ArchLinux[2] and used it in a temporary folder:
+First, I found the install process of private headers from the `qt4-private-headers` [package of ArchLinux](https://projects.archlinux.org/svntogit/community.git/tree/trunk/PKGBUILD?h=packages/qt4-private-headers) and used it in a temporary folder:

 ``` bash
 cd /tmp